jrsoftware/issrc/CONTRIBUTING.md

 Please do NOT use GitHub's web editor to edit ANSI translations and create pull requests.
-This editor doesn't work since it automatically turns ANSI files into UTF8 files without a BOM which are not supported (only UTF8 with a BOM is).
+This editor doesn't work since it automatically turns ANSI files into UTF8 files without a BOM which are not supported before Inno Setup 6.3.